Locations:

 How can I prevent Fuchs’ dystrophy?

 There’s currently no way to prevent Fuchs’ dystrophy.
 However, you can help yourself by quitting smoking if you do smoke.
-If you have diabetes, it’s in your best interest to keep your blood sugar levels stable and to quit smoking.
+If you have diabetes, work with your healthcare provider to manage your blood sugar levels.

 Outlook / Prognosis